 - understanding the offer

 Research will help you avoid accepting a salary that’s too low or pricing yourself out of a job.
 You need to find out what similar jobs in your geographic area are paying for employees with your qualifications and experience.
-The best time to do this research is before the job interview, in case the employer raises the issue of salary at that time.
+The best time to do this research is before the job interview.
+Be prepared in case the employer raises the issue of salary at that time.

 These resources will help you research wage information:

-- Visit the Wages and Salaries section on OCCinfo which has wage and salary information by occupation, geographic area and industry group based on the Alberta Wage and Salary Survey.
+- Visit the Wages and Salaries section on It has wage and salary information by occupation, geographic area and industry group based on the Alberta Wage and Salary Survey.

 Understand the offer

 Ask the employer to give you the offer in writing.
-If that’s not possible, take notes of the offer when it’s made to you verbally and send the details to the employer in a letter or email asking for confirmation.
+If that’s not possible, take notes of the offer when it’s made to you verbally, send the details to the employer in a letter or email asking for confirmation.

 To review the employer’s offer, follow these suggestions:

-- Analyze the total package—benefits and perks such as a car allowance as well as salary.
-Generous benefits, flexibility and other aspects of the position can make up for a smaller salary.
+- Analyze the total package—benefits and perks such as a car allowance as well as Generous benefits, flexibility and other aspects can make up for a smaller salary.

-- Assess how quickly the company wants to fill the position and whether taking longer to negotiate could work against you.
+- Assess how quickly the company wants to fill the Will taking longer to negotiate work against you?

 Make a counter offer

 You may decide to accept the offered salary.
-But if your research suggests the salary offer is inadequate and you decide to negotiate, these suggestions will help you:
+But if your research suggests the salary offer is inadequate, you may decide to negotiate.
+These suggestions will help you:

-- Practise what you will say to the employer so you feel more comfortable in the negotiation.
-Develop a script such as: I really like what you’ve told me about the job and I believe I have the qualifications you’re looking for.
+- Practise what you will say to the employer so you feel more comfortable in the Develop a script such as: I really like what you’ve told me about the job.
+I believe I have the qualifications you’re looking for.
 However, the salary offer is lower than I expected.
 I was thinking more in the range of _______.
-Practise saying the actual salary you want, so it will seem familiar to you when you say it to the employer.
+Practise saying the actual salary you want.
+It will seem familiar to you when you say it to the employer.

-- Stay positive, polite and professional throughout the process.
-Aim for a win-win outcome.
+- Stay positive, polite and professional throughout the Aim for a win-win outcome.

-- If the employer will not negotiate the salary and you still want the job, you could try asking for other compensation, such as additional vacation time or health benefits.
+- If the employer will not negotiate the salary and you still want the job, you could try asking for other compensation,.
+You can discuss additional vacation time or health